jadedocelot/Bin2rong/joshua_tree/my_first_neural_network/tensorflow/README.md

 1875/1875 [==============================] - 2s 1ms/step - loss: 0.0217 - accuracy: 0.9919
 Epoch 25/25
 1875/1875 [==============================] - 2s 1ms/step - loss: 0.0231 - accuracy: 0.9920

+# Basic classification: Classify images of clothing

+- Fashion MNIST is intended as a drop-in replacement for the classic MNIST dataset—often used as the "Hello, World" of machine learning programs for computer vision.
+The MNIST dataset contains images of handwritten digits (0, 1, 2, etc.) in a format identical to that of the articles of clothing you'll use here.

+This guide uses Fashion MNIST for variety, and because it's a slightly more challenging problem than regular MNIST.
+Both datasets are relatively small and are used to verify that an algorithm works as expected.
+They're good starting points to test and debug code